Galois Theory of Algorithms: Introduction

 It is our goal here to study the many different levels of algorithms and to understand the concomitant different possibilities of composition.
 We feel that this work can have great potential value for software engineering.

 Yet another way of viewing this work is an application and a variation of some ideas from universal algebra and model theory.
-In the literature, there is some discussion of Galois theory for arbitrary universal algebraic structures (\cite{Cohen} section II.6) and and model-theoretic structures (\cite{daCostaRodrigues,daCosta,Fleisher,Poschel}.)
+In the literature, there is some discussion of Galois theory for arbitrary universal algebraic structures (\cite{Cohen} section II.6) and and m-theoretic structures (\cite{daCostaRodrigues,daCosta,Fleisher,Poschel}.)
 In broad philosophical terms, following the work of Galois and Klein's {\it erlangen} program, an object can be defined by looking at its symmetries.
 Primitive recursive programs are here considered as a universal algebraic structure where the generators of the structure are the initial functions while composition, bracket and recursion are the operations.
 This work examines the symmetries of such programs and types of structures that can be defined from those symmetries.

 Section 2 reviews primitive recursive programs and the basic structure that they have.
 In Section 3 we define an algorithmic universe as the minimal structure that a set of algorithms can have.
-Many examples are given .
-The main theorems in this paper are found in Section 4 where we prove the Fundamental Theorem of Galois Theory.
+Many examples are given.
+The main theorems in this paper are found in Section 4 where we prove the Fundamental Theorem of Galois Theory for Algorithms.
+Section 5 looks at our work from the point of view of homotopy theory, covering spaces, and Grothendieck Galois theory.
 We conclude with a list of possible ways that this work might progress in the future.